tbuchan1997/tbuchan1997/README.md

 - **[Drawing App](https://tbuchan1997.github.io/JS22-drawing-app/)**: Basic drawing app (photoshot style).
 - **[Dynamic Loader](https://tbuchan1997.github.io/JS23-dynamic-css-loader/)**: Practicing CSS animations with a dynamic loader.
 - **[Content Placeholder](https://tbuchan1997.github.io/JS24-content-placeholder/)**: Mock loading animation for a website using css and JS to input the html after a delay.
+- **[Sticky Navbar](https://tbuchan1997.github.io/JS25-sticky-navbar/)**: Navbar which sticks to the top.
+Adds an active class which adjusts styling on scroll.

 Each project here has helped me solidify my understanding of JavaScript fundamentals and explore its potential!